codemagic-ci-cd/codemagic-docs/content/integrations/discord-integration.md

 ## Post a message to Discord

-A cURL request can be used to send a message to your Discord channel with information anout your Codemagic builds.
+A cURL request can be used to send a message to your Discord channel with information about your Codemagic builds.

 The following is an example of how to perform a cURL request that uses your Discord webhook to send a message with a commit number, commit message, branch name, Git commit author and a link to the build artifact.
 It also adds a file attachment that contains the Git changelog.